-Upon the completion of this offering, based on the number of shares of our common stock outstanding as of , assuming no exercise of the underwriters' option to purchase additional shares of Class A common stock and after giving effect to (i) the Stock Split, (ii) the Preferred Stock Conversion, (iii) the Warrant Exercise and (iv) the filing and effectiveness of our Charter, we will have shares of common stock outstanding, including shares of Class A common stock and shares of Class B common stock.
-Of the shares of common stock outstanding following this offering, the shares of Class A common stock ( shares if the underwriters exercise in full their option to purchase additional shares of Class A common stock held by our "affiliates," as defined in Rule 144 under the Securities Act, which would be subject to the limitations and restrictions described below under "-Rule 144."
+Upon the completion of this offering, we will have 124,753,178 shares of common stock outstanding, including 110,879,046 shares of Class A common stock and 13,874,132 shares of Class B common stock.
+Of the shares of common stock outstanding following this offering, the 6,000,000 shares of Class A common stock (6,900,000 shares if the underwriters exercise in full their option to purchase additional shares of Class A common stock from us) sold in this offering will be freely tradable without restriction or further registration under the Securities Act, except for any such shares of common stock held by our "affiliates," as defined in Rule 144 under the Securities Act, which would be subject to the limitations and restrictions described below under "-Rule 144."